GHN Launches Man2Man Report at the 11th Annual Gay Health Forum (GHF 11).

 Phase 2 of the joint GHN/HSE HIV prevention programme was launched on Friday 24th February, in association with Cavan County Council Social Inclusion Unit.

-Part of a year-long programme, this second phase, ‘Get Tested – Get Treated’, promotes the availability of free HIV and STI testing services nationally and aims to encourage regular testing among MSM.
-Promotion will target younger men, with emphasis on those residing outside urban centres, who may not have regular access to information and services; and also takes account of the ethnic make-up of the MSM population and MSM living with HIV.
+Part of a year-long programme, this second phase, ‘Get Tested – Get Treated’, promotes the availability of free HIV and STI testing services nationally and aims to encourage regular testing among men who have sex with men.
+Promotion will target younger men, with emphasis on those residing outside urban centres, who may not have regular access to information and services; and also takes account of the cultural diversity among men who have sex with men and men living with HIV.

 A short video forms part of each phase of the programme, and the video can be viewed here: http://www.youtube.com/watch?v=AXZqQTRvaGg&feature=plcp